DON'T DO LIFE ALONE.

 How do I get plugged into a group?
 A small group will be open until it hits capacity - somewhere around 8-12 people is a healthy size small group.
 During your time in a small group, you'll get to know new people and together walk through various studies on how and why God uses community to grow our faith.
 GVF’s small groups mainly exist as a way for people to connect other GVF’ers.

 What if I don’t like my group?
 Finding the right small group is a lot like dating.
 Maybe the first person you go out with is your soul mate... but maybe not.
 If you're in an open group and it's just not clicking for whatever reason, you can opt out at any time – really, it’s ok.
 Then sign up for the next open group and try again.

-How long do small groups stay together?
+How long do connect groups stay together?
 We ask that each small group commit to stay together for one school term (September – May).
-To have healthy and sustainable rhythms (and leaders), we ask small groups to take a sabbatical between June – August or casually gather for socials and outreach.
+To have healthy and sustainable rhythms (and leaders), we ask connect groups to take a sabbatical between June – August or casually gather for socials and outreach.

-How often do small groups meet?
-The greatest benefit of small groups comes through relationships, and relationships don’t happen overnight or in monthly get-togethers.
+How often do connect groups meet?
+The greatest benefit of connect groups comes through relationships, and relationships don’t happen overnight or in monthly get-togethers.
 Therefore, we ask groups to meet weekly or (almost) weekly and for participants to commit to faithfully attend each and every meeting, except in the case of unavoidable conflicts – Netflix does not count.